e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **The forgotten-`T` account, stated openly.** The whole-signature variant — a continuous producer declared as though it were discrete, the nastiest member of the class while the plain form was itself the tier marker — is extinct by
-construction: the tier mandate catches it in [Stratum](#g-stratum) A, before any user code runs.
+construction: the tier mandate catches it in [Stratum](#g-stratum) A (one of the build's three phases: structure, schedule, activation), before any user code runs.
 What remains is per-leaf: an author writes `Float64` at a leaf that really participates.
 That bug **lurks, but is never silent** — no lossy `Dual → Float64` cast exists, so the first `Dual` activation of that [component](#g-component) fails at build, and the message carries the didactic hint ("if `F` participates in differentiation, declare it `T`"), an observed `Dual` at a declared-pinned leaf having exactly one honest cause.
-The lurk is contained by policy rather than machinery: **the test suite builds a `Dual` activation of every component** (the exhaustive set, [§12.4][s12-4] — an activation is a Stratum-C re-run, cheap enough to make this unremarkable in CI).
+The lurk is contained by policy rather than
+machinery: **the test suite builds a `Dual` activation of every component** (the exhaustive set, [§12.4][s12-4] — an activation is a Stratum-C re-run, cheap enough to make this unremarkable in CI).
 What the form buys in exchange is **reader honesty**: participation is read off the declaration instead of reconstructed from a framework rule carried in the reader's head, and a genuinely frozen leaf can say so.
-(History: the `T`-signature was the original design (rows 33, 79); row 166 revived it and records the reversal grounds.)
+(History: the `T`-signature was the original design (rows 33, 79);
+row 166 revived it and records the reversal grounds.)

 **The stores keep their walk**; only the output side is evaluated.
 The type derived from a *continuous* leaf's `init_x` is walked exactly as a continuous